 - Reason or purpose of activity

-- Three sets of sealed engineering and construction plans and drawings with plan and profiles of the public right-of-way, identifying all existing utility conflicts
+- One set of sealed engineering and construction plans and drawings with plan and profiles of the public right-of-way, identifying all existing utility conflicts

-- Three sets of scaled dimensioned drawings of proposed attachments to poles, as well as other proposed equipment associated with the permit application, indicating the spacing from existing curb, public right-of-way line, driveways, sidewalks, light poles, off street pathways, and any other poles or appurtenances, together with an existing aerial and street view of the proposed location
+- One set of scaled dimension drawings of proposed attachments to poles, as well as other proposed equipment associated with the permit application, indicating the spacing from existing curb, public right-of-way line, driveways, sidewalks, light poles, off street pathways, and any other poles or appurtenances, together with an existing aerial and street view of the proposed location

 - For installation of any proposed pole, a sectional detail showing the depth of anchor, scaled dimension drawings of the proposed pole, as well as any other proposed equipment associated with the proposed installation, indicating spacing from existing curb, public right-of-way line, driveways, sidewalks, light poles, off street pathways and any other poles or appurtenances